The Experts Have Got This All Wrong

 He did, and, indeed, I had malaria.
 I took the pills he gave me and recovered quickly.

-The doctor was sure he was right because he was the doctor… or maybe he was too lazy to do the test… or probably both things were true.
+The doctor was sure he was right because he was the doctor… or maybe he was too lazy to do the test… or maybe both things were true.

-Bottom line, because he had those letters after his name—M.D.—he felt that I should have accepted his opinion without question.
+Bottom line, because he had those letters after his name—M.D.—he felt that I should accept his opinion without question.
 He was sure I didn’t have malaria… so I didn’t have malaria.